pawelngei/alxd.org/content/pages/about.md

 Modified: 2014-08-17 18:00
 Slug: about

 My name is Pawel Chojnacki.
-I'm a proud member of [Warsaw Hackerspace], and a full-stack programmer at [10Clouds].
+I'm a proud member of [Warsaw Hackerspace], and for a while longer - a full-stack programmer at [10Clouds].
+I'm planning to quit my job soon and focus on Hackerspace a great deal more for several months.

 I highly value rationalist and humanist values and consider myself a [transhumanist].
 I seek to live by these ideals, changing world around me bit by bit, day by day.